hello12324/MyIdea/Corona_virus/README.md

 - Temperature (time: around 4:50PM) (36.7 degrees).
 - Symptoms are the same as before (feeling relieved after receiving anti-coronavirus injections).

+> Now the situation is calmer and more stable.
 > The above is my coronavirus "experience report".